XHMON-FM

 XHMON-FM is a radio station on 89.3 FM in Monterrey, Nuevo León, Mexico.
 It carries Radio Fórmula programming.
-Transmitter is located atop Cerro Loma Larga.
+Its transmitter is located atop Cerro Loma Larga.

 History

 XEMON-AM received its concession on November 29, 1988.
 It was owned by Radio Color, S.A., a subsidiary of Radiorama, and was sold to Radio Fórmula in the person of Rogerio Mariano Azcárraga Madero in 1997.

 In April 2018, XEMON-AM conducted its second-wave migration to FM as XHMON-FM 89.3.
 The station broadcasts in HD Radio and originally offered four subchannels, including feeds of XEACH-AM and XEIZ-AM and the Trión musical format.